 Woe to us, alas for us Romania has been captured.”

 The date of the poem is also significant.
-Trebizond had been occupied by the Russians in 1916, but as the Russian Revolution took hold, the Russian troops withdrew.
+Trebizond had been occupied by the Russians in 1916, but as the Russian Revolution took hold, their troops withdrew.
 The area came under increasing pressure and control by the Young Turks who initiated a process of ethnic cleansing of the Greek and Armenian populations that continued until the exchange of populations between Greece and Turkey under the Treaty of Lausanne in 1923.
 So in the poem, Cavafy is obliquely referring to what was happening to the Pontic Greeks in his own time.

 Finally, the original Pontic Greek song ends on a more positive note: